ychuh-01/GameSelection-Using-Cluster-Analysis/README.md

 **Project Files:**

-Athena Softworks Solutions.pdf
+Athena Softworks Solutions.pdf:

 This document contains the comprehensive analysis and conclusions derived from the data analysis.
 The insights are based on the dataset provided in "Athena_survey_data.csv."

-Code for Game Selection
+Code for Game Selection:

 This notebook offers a detailed walkthrough of the data analysis process.
 It includes the application of advanced analytical techniques such as factor analysis, principal component analysis, and K-means clustering to understand consumer behavior and preferences of the game.